 As a disclaimer, one might question the importance of McCarthysm in this reading because of the film’s Japanese origins.
 It’s fair question, though it misunderstands the impact the United States had in shaping post-war Japan.
 Despite an initial liberalisation in certain areas under the American occupation (which surprisingly saw the Japanese Communist Party legalised and labour organisation actively encouraged), the so-called ‘reverse course’ was enacted in 1947.
 This shift in policy, designed to help cement Japan as America’s foothold in Asia against communism, saw a ‘red purge’ of socialists and communists from political and public life in 1950; a new edict stripped public sector labour unions of their right to strike; and several anti-trust rulings were dropped against the zeibatsu (corporate conglomerates which had profiteered off of the war).
 Perhaps worst of all, several purged war-time leaders (many of whom were accused war criminals) were rehabilitated into government positions.
 I bring this context up because it’s important to remember that anti-communism was not bound to U.S. soil – even if it was the U.S. who ensured it didn’t stay there.*

 So, for Warning from Space to assert such a trusting relationship with its aliens is significant; not just in how the film’s characters relate to them, but in how we, the audience, do so as well.
-Indeed, the engagement we have with its aliens is arguably more impressive than that which is offered by the film’s American cousins.
 Unlike films such as The Day the Earth Stood Still (1951), This Island Earth (1955), and, to a lesser extent, It Came from Outer Space (1953), whose aliens are human in appearance and so are easier to connect with, Warning from Space asks us to connect with the Other in a much more drastic way.
 The Pairans look like starfish, with a large eye in the centre of their bodies; a far-cry from Michael Rennie as Klaatu.